ErpNetDocs/tech/advanced/track-changes.md

 1. Save and close.
 1. The tracking will shortly start.

 For document entities is provided an opportunity for mass activation of the Track Changes system using the **DocumentVersioningSystem** registry key.
-For more information see the description key number 42 in the @(Config Options Reference) topic.
+For more information see the description key number 42 in the todo:(Config Options Reference) topic.

 ## Tracking Levels